surajshetiya/surajshetiya.github.io/_posts/2017-05-07-Fixing-Time-Across-Windows-and-Linux.md

 ---
 layout: post
-title: Fixing time windows , linux dual boot
+title: Fixing time across windows and linux dual boot
 ---

 I ocasionaly use both Windows and Linux in my machine.
 The end up is that every time I login to Windows and switch back to Linux or vice versa the system time seems to off.